 Permanent and provisional visa applicants

-The table below outlines health examinations that you and any members of your family unit (whether migrating or not) will generally be required to undertake for your provisional or permanent visa application.
+The table below outlines health examinations that you and members of your family unit (if applying to migrate with you to Australia) will generally be required to undertake.

 |Aged under 2 years||Aged 2 or more but under 11 years||Aged 11 or more but under 15 years||Aged 15 or more years|